openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-Async methods are described in the chapter Experimental Features (see :ref:`Experimental Async Methods`).
+Async methods are discussed in the chapter Experimental Features (see :ref:`Experimental Async Methods`).

 |